• Skip to primary navigation

 one blogger's transition from working in corporate marketing to being a freelance digital marketer and blogger

 I work from home 4 out of 5 days, spending 1 day a week on site with a client.
-I don’t start work until 10am many days, which allows me to play puzzles or blocks with Eleanor every morning.
+I don’t start work until 10am many days, which allows me to play puzzles or blocks with E every morning.
 Some days we go out to get a coffee (for me) and a treat (for her).
 Oftentimes Sprout comes with us and gets his own treat, too.

 We have someone watching E at home, which means that when I take a lunch break, I’m eating lunch with her.
 Because I don’t have a commute, I also do playtime and get her dinner ready before T gets home.